 In addition to his McCarthy Oil and Gas Company.
 McCarthy would eventually own the Beaumont Gas Company, the Houston Export Company, KXYZ Radio, the McCarthy Chemical Company, the McCarthy International Tube Company, fourteen newspapers, a magazine, a movie-production company, two banks and the Shell Building in downtown Houston.

 Constructed between 1946 and 1949, the 18-story, 1,100-room Shamrock Hotel was the largest in the United States.
 McCarthy spent $21 million to build it.
-He spend another $1 million for its opening day gala on St. Patrick’s day.
+He reportedly spent another $1 million for its opening day gala on St. Patrick’s Day.

 The Shamrock’s opening made Houston a star overnight, one newspaper reported the next day, March 18, 1949.
 The opening gala – where McCarthy also introduced his own label of “Wildcatter” bourbon – was dubbed Houston’s biggest party.

 “The hotel had a shamrock motif, 63 shades of green colors in the interiors, the reception desk pen wrote in green ink, the Steinway piano in the lobby was green, out front, above the entrance, Irish flags flapped in the breeze.
 The Shamrock was something to see,” noted one observer.